Pirmasens: Early years

-Landgrave Ludwig IX took residence in his grandfathers hunting lodge in Pirmasens and established a garrison.
-In 1763, Pirmasens was granted city rights by Ludwig IX who stayed in his small residence even after taking office in Hesse-Darmstadt due to his father's death in 1768.
+Landgrave Ludwig IX took residence in his grandfather's hunting lodge in Pirmasens, Schloss Pirmasens, and established a garrison.
+In 1763, Pirmasens was granted city rights by Ludwig IX, who stayed in his small residence even after taking office in Hesse-Darmstadt after his father's death in 1768.
 The garrison was continuously expanded, a town hall, two churches and a large exercise hall were erected.
 Residence and garrison abruptly ended with the landgrave's death in 1790.

-In 1793, it was the location of the Battle of Pirmasens between Prussia and the French Corps of the Vosges.
-The French lost the battle, but their opponents' divisions nevertheless enabled them to return and occupy Pirmasens by the end of the year: between 1798 and 1814, the town was included in the French département of Mont-Tonnerre ("Donnersberg-Département" in German).
+In 1793, Pirmasens was the location of the Battle of Pirmasens between Prussia and the French Corps of the Vosges.
+The French lost the battle, but their opponents' internal divisions nevertheless enabled them to return and occupy Pirmasens by the end of the year: between 1798 and 1814, the town was included in the French département of Mont-Tonnerre ("Donnersberg-Département" in German).
 After the French defeat, it was made part of Bavaria together with the Rhenish Palatinate.